-Wales' Price and Clayton advance to last eight
+Wales' Price and Clayton lose in semi-finals

-World Cup of Darts: Wales' Gerwyn Price and Jonny Clayton advance to last eight
+World Cup of Darts: Wales' Gerwyn Price and Jonny Clayton lose in semi-finals

 Last updated on .From the section Darts

+Price was beaten 4-2 by John Henderson his singles match although Jonny Clayton beat Peter Wright 4-2 to take the match to a pairs deciding match.

+Wright and Henderson won the pairs match 4-3 to advance to the final.

-Defending champions Gerwyn Price and Jonny Clayton secure their place in the World Cup of Darts quarter finals with victory over Lithuania in Jena, Germany.
+Defending champions Price and Clayton secured their place in the World Cup of Darts semi finals with victory over Australia in Jena, Germany.

+Scotland advanced to the semi-finals after John Henderson and Peter Wright beat the Dutch pair of Michael van Gerwen and Dirk van Duijvenbode.

-Price beat Mindaugas Barauskas 4-2 but Clayton was beaten 4-2 by Darius Labanauskas.
+Wales had beaten Lithuanian in the quarter-finals, Price defeating Mindaugas Barauskas 4-2 although Clayton was beaten 4-2 by Darius Labanauskas.

-But in the deciding set, Clayton and Price won the doubles 4-3 and set up a last eight game against Australia.
+But in the deciding set, Clayton and Price won the pairs 4-3 to set up a last eight game against Australia.

 Price and Clayton have dominated darts since winning the title last November.